rapapla/pgn-merger/README.md

 # pgn-merger
-This µapp is used to merge multiples pgn files to one bigger pgn file
+This µapp is used to merge multiple pgn files to one bigger pgn file